srajma/xatra/README.md

 print("Map with custom icons exported to map_icons.html")
 ```

-### Point and Path Labels
+### Point, Path, and River Labels

-By default, Points and Paths display their labels in tooltips (on hover).
+By default, Points, Paths, and Rivers display their labels in tooltips (on hover).
 You can optionally display the label directly on the map next to the element using the `show_label` parameter.

 For Points, setting `show_label=True` displays the label to the right of the point marker: